Gametabs Zelda | BOTW Kass Theme Guitar Tab (Guitar Tabs)

 Which Came First, the Accordion, or the Music?

-While writing this tune, it was evident that the theme was written with the means to be appointed to the eagle-eyed travelling bard character, Kass.
+While writing this tune, it was legitimate interest that the theme was written with the means to be appointed to the eagle-eyed travelling bard character, Kass.
 His travelling instrument: an accordion.
 This instrument is widely associated with folk traditions in music, and it makes a lot of sense that the game designers would choose an accordion to accompany this character.
 Folk music, and utilising folk traditions is a great way of emphasising the sense of locality, and local culture within a game world, this is especially the case of a game with a large open world like Breath of the Wild.
 It just so happens that the guitar also works as a fantastic medium, and the playing of the games music through the use of the Kass Theme tab can extend this traditional feel beyond the game, providing a deeper sense of meaning while in play.

 While it’s truly unknown which actually came first, it’s likely that the game designers and character artists designed Kass to play with an accordion first, and the composers were tasked with writing the accordion tune.
 It’s also not unthinkable that Kass had many iterations beforehand and it isn’t unreasonable to assume that there was almost a Kass theme on guitar!
+Here is a combination of classical jazz on a great arrangement for solo guitar.

 Are you interested in other video game guitar tabs?
 Then click this link to check my video game guitar collection with free access.